Structural transition and re-emergence of iron's total electron spin in (Mg,Fe)O at ultrahigh pressure: Results and Discussion

-For B2 (Mg$_{1-x}$Fe$_{x}$)O, both the IS and LS states can be obtained within LDA+$U_{sc}$ at ultrahigh pressure, while the HS state can only be obtained at $P \lesssim 0.29$ TPa.
+Within LDA+$U_{sc}$, both the IS and LS states of B2 (Mg$_{1-x}$Fe$_{x}$)O can be obtained at ultrahigh pressure, while the HS state can only be obtained at $P \lesssim 0.29$ TPa.
 The Hubbard $U_{sc}$ of Fe in (Mg$_{0.875}$Fe$_{0.125}$)O at various volume/pressure are shown in Fig.~\ref{Fig:Usc}.
-Note that B2 (Mg$_{0.875}$Fe$_{0.125}$)O is stabilized via rhombohedral distortion (see Fig.~\ref{Fig:PDOSx125} for further discussions), hence referred to as rB2 hereafter.
-Evident from Fig.~\ref{Fig:Usc}(b), for $0.5 < P < 1.8$ TPa, $U_{sc}$ is mainly affected by pressure (increasing with $P$ by $\sim$2.5 eV), while Fe spin state and crystal structure affect $U_{sc}$ by $\sim$0.5 eV.
-In contrast, for $P < 0.15$ TPa, Fe spin/valence state affects $U_{sc}$ by up to $\sim$2 eV, while pressure affects $U_{sc}$ by up to $\sim$0.5 eV \cite{Hsu_2014_PRB, Hsu_2010_EPSL, Hsu_2011_PRL, Yu_2012_EPSL, Hsu_2012_EPSL,Hsu_2016_PRB, Hsu_2017_PRB}.
+Note that B2 (Mg$_{0.875}$Fe$_{0.125}$)O is stabilized via rhombohedral distortion (as further discussed in Figs.~\ref{Fig:PDOSx125cubic} and \ref{Fig:PDOSx125}), hence referred to as rB2 hereafter.
+At ultrahigh pressure ($0.5 < P < 1.8$ TPa), as shown in Fig.~\ref{Fig:Usc}b, $U_{sc}$ is mainly affected by pressure (increasing with $P$ by $\sim$2.5 eV) and marginally affected by the Fe spin state and crystal structure (by $\sim$0.5 eV).
+In contrast, at $P < 0.15$ TPa, Fe spin/valence state affects $U_{sc}$ by up to $\sim$2 eV, while pressure affects $U_{sc}$ by up to $\sim$0.5 eV \cite{Hsu_2014_PRB, Hsu_2010_EPSL, Hsu_2011_PRL, Yu_2012_EPSL, Hsu_2012_EPSL,Hsu_2016_PRB, Hsu_2017_PRB}.